 Witness how maple trees are tapped, learn about sap collecting methods from past and present, and experience the boiling process that produces NJ maple syrup.
 Then, take a half-mile walk to the sugar shack from the environmental center.

 Every Sunday from Feb.
 1 – Mar.
 15

 Learn about the history of syrup making and how to identify a maple tree before checking tapped trees and making fresh, warm maple syrup.
 After, taste the sweet treat you've created.

 On this Presidents' Day holiday, check out The Journey of Sap to Syrup and watch how real maple syrup is made from the sap of a New Jersey sugar maple tree.
 Then, find out what equipment is needed to collect sap and take part in a taste test to see if you can identify the real thing.

 Enjoy a brisk winter afternoon outdoors at Maple Sugar Fest, learning the steps involved in turning tree sap into delicious maple syrup!
 There will be tapping and cooking demonstrations, a scavenger hunt, and taste tests.

 This event is a participatory demonstration in the procedures of home maple sugar production.
+Advanced registration is required.

 Search for Red and Norway Maple trees, learn how trees are tapped, and go through the process of sugaring.
 Then, enjoy different types of maple sugar and make a sugar snack.